suresh-ahirwar/blinkit_project2.0/README.md

 # blinkit_project2.0
-this is the blinkit clone
+This is the Blinkit Clone